loosewheel/lwscratch/readme.txt

 	Attempt to use mod on_place handler to place nodes.
 	Default: true

+Alert handler errors
+	Issue errors when handler's of other mods fail.
+	Default: true

 *	The file 'place_substitute.lua' in the mod folder contains a list of